-Depression is when you are in a low mood for a long period of time, and this begins to impact your life.
-It’s something that approximately 1 in 5 people in the UK struggle with at some point in their life.
+Depression is when you are in a low mood for a long time, and it begins to impact your life.
+And you’re not alone, it’s something that around 1 in 5 people in the UK struggle with at some point in their life.

-Cognitive behavioural therapy is the most common treatment for depression – and something that we can help you with.
+CBT (cognitive behavioural therapy) is the most common treatment for depression – and something we can help you with.

 Either not able to sleep,